mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 The command `srun hostname` is to check if the correct number of cores and nodes are assigned to the job.
 It is not needed in production runs.

-!!!Note
+!!!
+Note
     The modules used in this example is for the CentOS 7 OS, which works for these partitions: `sched_mit_hill`, `newnodes`, and `sched_any`.
 If using a partition with the Rocky 8 OS, such as `sched_mit_orcd`, change the modules accrodingly (see the first session).

 Submit the job with the `sbatch` command,
 ```